neuralvis/elpa-mirror/melpa/ebuku-readme.txt

 * which version of Emacs you're running on which operating system, and

-* how you installed EBuku.
+* how you installed Ebuku.

 ## License